solosoloman/solosoloman.github.io/README.md

 Data Science Interest: I am very interested in exploring relationship between varaibles in the data sets.
 I like using different plots and variables to explain and tell story about these data sets

+About me: I am a 4th year students and I am graduating in June 2017.
+I am currently looking for data analyst related job position.
+If you/ your company offer related position, please contact me through spwong@ucdavis.edu

 ### Linkedin and resume
 [Link to my linkedin](https://www.linkedin.com/in/soloman-wong-4b4547108/)